huggingface/accelerate/docs/source/sagemaker.md

 pip install "accelerate[sagemaker]" --upgrade
 ```

-🤗 Accelerate currently uses the 🤗 DLCs, with `transformers`, `datasets` and `tokenizers` pre-installed.
-To be able to use 🤗 Accelerate within Amazon SageMaker you need to create a `requirements.txt` in the same directory where your training script is located and add it as dependency.
+🤗 Accelerate currently uses the 🤗 DLCs, with `transformers`, `datasets` and `tokenizers` pre-installed. 🤗 Accelerate is not in the DLC yet (swill soon be added!) so to use it within Amazon SageMaker you need to create a `requirements.txt` in the same directory where your training script is located and add it as dependency.

 ```python
 accelerate
 ```

-You can also add other dependencies to this `requirements.txt`.
+You should also add any other dependencies you have to this `requirements.txt`.

 ### Configure 🤗 Accelerate